SEKOIA-IO/documentation/_shared_content/automate/library/onyphe.md

 ### Lookup IP

-Get information on IP with Onyphe
+Get information on IP with Onyphe.

 #### Arguments